SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

    </ prints "11" and "15"

 This example creates a new ``Array`` to store functions of type ``Int -> Int``.
-It then adds two :doc:`Closures` to the array.
+It then adds two closures to the array.
 Because the ``someFunctions`` array is known to store things that are of type ``Int -> Int``, Swift infers that the two closures added to the array must have a single ``Int`` parameter, and return an ``Int`` value.